digitarald/digitarald-fancyupload/showcase/single-file-button/docs.md

 ### What happens?

+The PHP script does not save the files but [logs](../script.log) every request.
+Check the Firebug console for event debugging logs.

 1. Select an image smaller than 2 Mb.
 	* If the file is too big, the uploader gives you a warning.
 	* After selecting a file, the browse button gets disabled.